DFT modelling of stacking faults in hexagonal and cubic GaN: Conclusions

 \section{Conclusions}

 We have performed a systematic study of stacking faults in wurtzite and zincblende phases of GaN using periodic DFT calculations.
-We have investigated all possible types of stacking faults structures, their stability and electronic properties to understand the structure properties relationship.
-Such investigation is of central importance since stacking faults are very common defects in III-nitride materials.
+We have investigated all possible types of stacking faults structures, considering their stability and electronic properties to understand the structure properties relationship.
+This investigation is of central importance since stacking faults are very common defects in zb III-nitride materials, and non-polar oriented wz materials.
 From the structural relaxation, we can observe that the stacking faults have a rather small influence on lattice parameters and atomic positions; the inter-planar distance varies very slightly around the stacking faults.

 The formation energies are quite low.
 In wz, the I$_{1}$ intrinsic stacking fault has the lowest formation energy, while all stacking faults in zb have similar energies.
 The formation energy in zb is much smaller than that in wz, so stacking faults are more likely to be formed in zb phase compared to the wz phase.